emu-russia/psxcpu/datasets.md

 Initial datasets are done by:
 - The first dataset was made by Mikhail @zeptobars (M2, poly at 40x).
 Acid etching was used to obtain the dataset on poly, so the photos contain a lot of debris (bits of wires, dirt), but nevertheless all the necessary information can be extracted from it.
-- The second set of M2 and M1 datasets was made by an anonymous decaper, but by the "signature" of the photos you can still tell by whom :smiley:
+- The second set of M2 and M1 datasets was made by an anonymous decaper

 Datasets: